No products in the basket.

 Nylon: the full, breathable nylon inner has DWR treatment for better insulation and protection from condensation.
 Suitable for year-round use.

-The floor used in our tent range is tough enough to stand up to life in the bush without needing a footprint underneath.
-Made from 100-denier, 5000 millimetre, PU-coated HT nylon, the bathtub construction is watertight, with high side walls to prevent splash back.
+The floors used in our tent range is tough enough to stand up to life in the bush without needing a footprint underneath.

 All our poles are supplied by DAC, the industry leader.
 The poles are light, strong and reliable, made using a new environmentally friendly anodising process.